Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: EXPERIMENTS

-Besides the elements, the order of attributes in item textual representation also matters.
-In Table \ref{attribute_order}, we evaluate three orders on \modelname{} (single).
-We observe that: C$\rightarrow$T$\rightarrow$D achieves the best performance on both datasets.
-We assume that an appropriate order should arrange attributes from coarse (e.g., category) to fine (e.g., DPT) for a easier understanding and generation.
-Moreover, the category functions well as a domain-specific delimiter of items, making the text sequence more understandable for PLM.
+We observe that: C$\rightarrow$T$\rightarrow$D achieves the best performance on both datasets. {This result is also consistent with our calculation of Naturalness for item textual representation with different attribute orders that the composition of C$\rightarrow$T$\rightarrow$D has the lowest perplexity, while the Informativeness of the three is roughly the same.
+Therefore, we assume that an appropriate order should arrange attributes from coarse (e.g., category) to fine (e.g., DPT), which is a more natural form for PLM to understand and learn preferences from.
+It could smooth the gap between item and text, making PLM easier to understand the context and generate reasonable recommendations.
+Moreover, the category functions well as a domain-specific delimiter of items (indicating the beginning and end of an item's text), making the text sequence more understandable for PLM.}